 - The thesis manuscript counts for 75 % of the final grade; the oral presentation for 25%.
-In case students finalize their work in August, they have to present the status of their progress of the thesis in June.
-Even if results are still missing, the 'oral' part of the presentation will be graded and taken into account for the calculation of the final thesis score (final grading on the thesis will only take place when the thesis work has been finalized). - Evaluation feedback from the Examination/Reading Committee, the Jury evaluating the oral presentation and promotors/supervisors will be shared anonymously with the students (comments + score for each item to evaluate (insufficient sufficient satisfactory good very good excellent see section 4.2 Evaluation Criteria).
+In case students finalize their work in August, they have to present the status of the thesis progress in June.
+Even if results are still missing, the 'oral' part of the presentation will be graded and taken into account for the calculation of the final thesis score (final grading on the thesis will only take place when the thesis work has been finalized). - Evaluation feedback from the Examination/Reading Committee, the Jury evaluating the oral presentation and the members of the thesis supervision team will be shared anonymously with the students (comments + score for each item to evaluate (insufficient sufficient satisfactory good very good excellent see section 4.2 Evaluation Criteria).

-• Evaluation of thesis manuscripts:
+Evaluation of thesis manuscripts:

 - The Examination/Reading Committee of the thesis consists of at least two members who belong to one of the IMBRSea consortium partners.
-The readers must belong to different institutions. - The thesis promotor and supervisor are invited to provide feedback of the general performance of the student during the thesis research period. - o Thesis readers should have a Ph.D. or at least 3 years of relevant scientific experience. - o Name and contact details of thesis readers will not be shared with students. - Evaluation of oral presentation and thesis defense: - Grading of the oral presentation and defense is done by a Jury that will question the student during the defense.
+The readers must belong to different institutions. - The thesis members of the thesis supervision team are invited to provide feedback of the general performance of the student during the thesis research period. - o Thesis readers should have a Ph.D. or at least 3 years of relevant scientific experience. - Name and contact details of thesis readers will not be shared with students.

+• Evaluation of oral presentation and thesis defense:

+- O Grading of the oral presentation and defense is done by a Jury that will question the student during the defense.
 The Jury consists of at least three members, of which at least one member must belong to one of the IMBRSea consortium partners. - The Jury is composed by the IMBRSea Programme Board independently of the composition of the Examination/Reading committee.
 This means that members of the Examination/Reading committee can also, but not necessarily have to be a member of the Jury.